vasujain314/No-dues-system/README.md

-A No Dues System Web App.
+A Dues Management System Web App.

-Contains two panel one is for submittig dues against someone. second is to check against him or her using the roll number.
+Contains two panel one is for submittig dues against someone. second is to check dues against someone using the roll number or unique id.